North Carolina Rep. McHenry, who led House through speaker stalemate, won’t seek reelection in 2024

 RALEIGH, N.C.
 (AP) — North Carolina Rep. Patrick McHenry, who presided temporarily over the U.S. House for three intense weeks while Republicans struggled to elect a permanent speaker after Kevin McCarthy’s ouster, announced Tuesday that he won’t seek reelection to his seat next year.

-McHenry, who was first elected to the House in 2004 at age 29, unveiled his surprise decision as candidate filing started this week in North Carolina.
-He currently represents the 10th District covering several counties north and west of Charlotte entering the foothills of the Blue Ridge Mountains.
+McHenry, who was first elected to the House in 2004 at age 29, unveiled the surprise decision the day after candidate filing started in North Carolina.
+He currently represents the 10th Congressional District covering several counties north and west of Charlotte entering the foothills of the Blue Ridge Mountains.

 McHenry’s news release didn’t explain his reversal.